 You can definitely make money writing for any niche, but by using certain criteria you can identify niches that are more profitable.
 Here are two key criteria.

-Unlike companies with small budgets, those with large budgets are more likely to invest significant amounts of money into marketing and hiring new employees.
+Unlike companies with small budgets, those with medium to large budgets are more likely to invest significant amounts of money into marketing and hiring new employees.

 Tools such as Owler and CrunchBase allow you to access data on the circulation of investments and money in a particular niche or company.
-Use these tools to help you find out whether an industry or business is financially successful.
+I recommend using these tools to help you find out whether an industry or business is financially successful.

 First, go to Owler.com, click ‘sign up’ and enter your email address.then access Owler’s dashboard.